 Teachers on a Mission

-Good teaching does not occur by accident.
+Good teaching doesn’t occur by accident.
 On the contrary, it is the result of finely honed skills and an intimate knowledge of the dynamics of human learning and motivation.
 Almost every weekday around the world dedicated school teachers invest their time, energy, resources, even their money in their students, hoping against hope that some of what they are saying will penetrate the cranial bone, lodge in the soft gray tissue beneath, and re-emerge years later to make a positive difference.
 But the process of changing lives need not be left to happenstance and blind optimism.
 Those teachers who consistently make a profound difference in the lives of their students, exerting a lasting influence that far exceeds the content of their curricula, share several qualities in common.
 Foremost among them is the level of their motivation.
 As one of the top education speakers in America, I strive to help teachers and school staff to reignite the fires of passion to make a difference.

 A few weeks before school began each fall, an ominous envelope arrived in my parents’ mailbox from the school district on important-looking stationery.
 We knew that inside were my teacher assignments for the upcoming nine months.
 The contents, we hoped, would elicit a spontaneous and enthusiastic chorus of the doxology, complete with feasting and merriment of Dionysian proportions.
-If the right names were typed on the list within, school’s opening day would be eagerly anticipated as the beginning of an adventure.
+If the right name(s) were typed on the paper within, school’s opening day would be eagerly anticipated as the beginning of an adventure.
 God would smile, the angels would sing, and all would be right with the world.
 On the other hand, we recognized, the envelope could hold ample reason for weeping, wailing and the gnashing of teeth.
 Our home could become the setting for jeremiads, elegies, and funeral dirges.
 Autumn’s arrival would be dreaded like execution day to a condemned prisoner, and each grain of sand that passed through the narrow opening of the hourglass would be heard as though a boulder had crashed to the ground.
-Of course, there was also the possibility that the list of teachers to which I was assigned could produce little more than a shrug, a palpable sense of relief as I recognized that it could have been much worse.
+Of course, there was also the possibility that the list of teachers to which I was assigned could produce little more than a shrug, a palpable sense of relief as I acknowledged that it could have been much worse.

-Now, decades later, I try to analyze why some teachers were so effective while a few others with similar educations, teaching the same subjects to the same people may have been actually harming their students.
-I have deduced that the most fundamental distinction between the best and worst teachers in any school lies in their underlying motivation for teaching.
+Now, decades later, I try to analyze why some teachers were so effective while a few others with similar educations, teaching the same subjects to the same people may have actually been harming their students.
+I have deduced that the most fundamental distinction between the best and worst teachers in any school lies in their underlying daily motivation for teaching.
 The best teachers on earth are invariably those who perceive themselves to be on a mission of the utmost importance.
 Driven by a visceral obsession to help students maximize their potential, such educators seem to cast a magical spell over those around them, igniting their passions for learning and exerting an almost magnetic pull on their students reminiscent of the Pied Piper.
 The intensity in such a teacher’s eyes and the exigency in his or her manner communicates to the pupil that learning is essential, and that a failure to do so is potentially catastrophic.

 All great leaders are driven by what I have come to call a “Magical Dream,” a grand vision to which all of life’s hopes and energies are harnessed.
 For Alexander the Great, the dream was world conquest.
 Fulfilling his life purpose at the tender age of 33, he “wept, for there were no more worlds to conquer.”
-For America’s founding fathers, the vision was of a free society, and around that dream they united the fledgling thirteen colonies to take up arms and repel the armies of the mightiest empire on earth.
+For America’s founding fathers, the vision was of a free society, and around that dream they united the fledgling thirteen colonies to take up arms and repel the army of the mightiest empire on earth.
 Their passion and commitment was made clear in the closing words of the Declaration of Independence: “And for the support of this Declaration, with a firm reliance on the protection of divine Providence, we mutually pledge to each other our Lives, our Fortunes, and our sacred Honor.”
 For Abraham Lincoln the mission was to preserve the Union and abolish slavery, and behind that mission he united a host of people that eventually – at an astounding cost – accomplished both.
 No one has exemplified this principle in the modern era better than Martin Luther King, Jr., who stood on the steps of the Lincoln Memorial in 1963 and declared, “I have a dream….
 That this nation under God shall rise up, and live out the full meaning of her creed, that all men are created equal.”
 Those who stood in the listening throngs that day tell of goose bumps, renewed vision and steeled resolve.
 They had internalized the passion of the speaker and had made it their own.
 Years after his death, the dream is more alive than ever, as the flame of passion was kindled and rekindled in progressively more hearts and minds.

 Three hundred and fifty years before the birth of Christ, the philosopher Aristotle summarized what he believed were the most salient characteristics of a highly persuasive person.
 He described them in his native Greek language as Ethos, Pathos, and Logos, words that we might translate as credibility, passion, and logic.
 This holy trinity of persuasion remains as reliable a guide today as it was more than two millennia ago; though times have changed, people are fundamentally the same.
 The factors that magnetically attracted students to this ancient master teacher will do the same for any teacher who follows his pattern.
 It is no wonder then that Aristotle’s class lecture notes have survived for 2400 years, and are still studied today.
 Among his students was the aforementioned Alexander the Great, whose ability to induce others to follow him was nonpareil.
 Exploring these foundation stones of influence is critical to becoming a highly effective teacher.